Large Language Models for Combinatorial Optimization of Design Structure Matrix: Results and Discussion

-Moreover, the results further highlight the value of contextual domain knowledge in improving the convergence behavior.
-In Figures 3A (UCAV), 3C (Heat Exchanger), and 3D (Brake System), the version of our method that incorporates domain knowledge (red line) consistently outperforms the variant without such knowledge (gray line), both in terms of convergence speed and final solution quality.
+Moreover, the experimental results further highlight the value of contextual domain knowledge in improving the convergence behavior.
+In Figures 4A (UCAV), 4C (Heat Exchanger), and 4D (Brake System), the version of our method that incorporates domain knowledge (red line) consistently outperforms the variant without such knowledge (gray line), both in terms of convergence speed and final solution quality.
 This indicates that LLMs are capable of effectively combining semantic reasoning with structural optimization to solve CO problems more intelligently.
-An interesting exception appears in Figure 3B (Microfilm Cartridge), where both variants of the LLM-based method reach the optimal solution in the first step.
+A noteworthy exception appears in Figure 4B (Microfilm Cartridge), where both variants of the LLM-based method reach the optimal solution in the first step.
 As a result, the two lines overlap entirely, reflecting identical performance in this case.
-This suggests that, for some DSMs with relatively less complexity or clearer structure, even minimal attempts may suffice for the LLM to infer optimal solutions.
+The findings indicate that for some DSMs with relatively less complexity, a small number of attempts may be sufficient for the LLM to infer optimal solutions.